rails/rails/guides/source/tuning_perf_for_deployment.md

 With the GVL, using a lot of threads has diminishing returns.
 A Rails app rarely benefits from more than 6.
 To have a large number of workers, some other concurrency method should be used.

+Similarly, Ruby's garbage collector is "stop-the-world" so when it's triggered all threads have to stop.
+This also means diminishing returns for large numbers of threads.

 Threads are less resilient than processes.
 Certain errors like segmentation faults can destroy the entire process and all threads inside.
 A single request allocating a lot of memory can stop all threads while the garbage collector runs.

 ### Hybrid Concurrency